nextcloud-releases/all-in-one/readme.md

     ```
     curl -fsSL get.docker.com | sudo sh
     ```
+1. If you need ipv6 support, you should enable it by following https://docs.docker.com/config/daemon/ipv6/.
 2. Run the command below in order to start the container:<br><br>
     (For people that cannot use ports 80 and/or 443 on this server, please follow the [reverse proxy documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md) because port 443 is used by this project and opened on the host by default even though it does not look like this is the case.
 Otherwise please run the command below!)
     ```